Fonthill Splendens: William Beckford’s period of ownership

 He first ordered the demolition of the east pavilion in 1801 to obtain stone for the Abbey.
 Then the main central block was sold and demolished in 1807.
-Only the remaining west pavilion was saved, this being converted into guest accommodation.
-Some contents were removed to the Abbey, sales of the remainder were held in 1801 with a final sale in 1807.
+Only the west pavilion was saved, being converted into guest accommodation.
+Some contents were removed to the Abbey, and sales of the remainder were held in 1801 with a final sale in 1807.

 Significance

-Variously described at the time as a “palace” and “magnificent”, recent research has restored Fonthill Splendens to its place as an important building in the history of the English country house in the second half of the 18th century.
-In his biography of Beckford, the noted architectural historian James Lees-Milne states that ‘the Marquess of Douglas begged him piteously to save what was a classical masterpiece’.
+Variously described at the time as a "palace" and "magnificent", recent research has restored Fonthill Splendens to its place as an important building in the history of the English country house in the second half of the 18th century.
+In his biography of Beckford, the noted architectural historian James Lees-Milne states that "the Marquess of Douglas begged him piteously to save what was a classical masterpiece".

 The volumes William Beckford 1760 – 1844: an Eye for the Magnificent and Fonthill Recovered – A Cultural History provide detailed summaries of the building, its appearance and how it was used.

 In 1987 the extensive landscaped park was recorded as Grade II* on the Register of Historic Parks and Gardens.